IMPORTANT BOOKING INFORMATION

 Please dress very warmly and wear flat, closed-toed shoes (strappy high heels are not ideal for marine travel).
 We will be travelling at more than 30 miles per hour (55km/h) and temperatures are at least 10 degrees C cooler on the water, so a windbreaker or jacket will help you to comfortably enjoy the outdoors.
 Open vessel passengers are required to wear our stylish red cruiser suits, which serve the dual purpose of keeping you warm and acting as a life preserver.
-Cruiser suits are required by Transport Canada to ride aboard the open vessels.
+Mustang Cruiser Suits are required by Transport Canada to ride aboard the open vessels.
 Don’t forget sunscreen, sun glasses (even if it’s cloudy, they help keep wind out of your eyes), binoculars, and an extra layer, just in case.

 Do tours depart if it is raining in Tofino?

 Yes!
 "There is no bad weather, only inappropriate clothing." - Ranulph Fiennes